List Of French Speaking Countries In Africa 2025

 One of the major facts about French-speaking countries in Africa is their strong affiliation with France.
 Unlike other colonizers, French protectorates enjoyed support from their overseas allies with direct administrative, economic, and social support.

 Francophone nations in Africa are mostly former territories of France, save for a few instances in different countries.
-Other than French, there are other nations that consider English, Portuguese, and Spanish as their official languages.
+Other than French, other nations consider English, Portuguese, and Spanish as their official languages.

 So which African countries have French as their official language?
 Well, in 2015 statistics, 29 nations officially recognized the language as formal out of the 31 that speak it for cross-cultural interactions and trade.
 Here is a list of all French-speaking countries in Africa.